Maria Gaspar: Career

-Gaspar was the founder and director of The 96 Acres Project.
 Gaspar's body of work has received numerous awards including a 2022 John Simon Guggenheim Fellowship, a 2015 Creative Capital Award, and a 2016 Robert Rauschenberg Artist as Activist Fellowship, amongst many others.
+Gaspar is an Associate Professor of Contemporary Practices at School of the Art Institute of Chicago.
+Gaspar has served on the MacArthur Foundation’s Chicago Commitment Team, the Art for Justice Fund’s Advisory Council and is currently a member of Chicago’s Advisory Committee for the Memorials and Monuments Assessment Project.